 RIT Researcher News

 The Finger Lakes Regional Economic Development Council (FLREDC) is preparing to receive proposals for the Upstate Revitalization Initiative (URI).
 The URI is a collaborative regional effort to transcend significant regional challenges and extend economic opportunity to all region’s residents.
 URI projects are expected to have significant private investment.

 NSF has made changes to its requirements for proposals due on or after January 25, 2016.
 Those changes that will impact RIT PIs include:

 The overall goal of the Pilot Studies Program is to provide seed funding for highly innovative translational and clinical research that addresses translational research questions, and provides insights generalizable to other projects.
 The RFA and other application materials are available at http://www.urmc.rochester.edu/ctsi/funding/pilot-studies-award.cfm.

 Synopsis.
 The NSF Research Traineeship (NRT) program is designed to encourage the development of bold, new, potentially transformative, and scalable models for STEM graduate training that ensure that graduate students develop the skills, knowledge, and competencies needed to pursue a range of STEM careers.
-The NRT program initially has one priority research theme - Data-Enabled Science and Engineering (DESE); in addition, proposals are encouraged on any other crosscutting, interdisciplinary theme.
+The NRT program includes two tracks, the Traineeship Track and the Innovations in Graduate Education (IGE) Track.